Aasal: Filming

 Principal photography of the film began in June 2009 at an undisclosed location in Malaysia.
 The first schedule was completed on 2 August 2009.
 After a hectic schedule from Malaysia, the shooting for the second schedule continued on 18 September 2009 at Paris and Lyon, France.
 30% of the scenes, including fight sequences and two song sequences, were canned there, including a duet song of Ajith and Sameera as pictured against the moonlit Eiffel Tower in Paris.
 After a 45-day shoot, the team returned to Chennai on 23 October 2009.
 Additional shooting was held in Harrington Road on 2 November.
 Asal's team later shot some of the important shots in AVM Studios.
 The film's dubbing schedule took off on 19 November at Four Frames Preview Theatre Chennai with a simple pooja ceremony.
 Ajith, Saran, Arjun (Prabhu's son), Dushyanth (Ramkumar's son) and other members of the film were present there.
 On 24 November 2009, an important scene for the film was shot at Sivaji Ganesan's house in T. Nagar, Chennai.
 A song sequence featuring Ajith and Bhavana was shot at the AVM Studios on 25 November 2009.
 The shooting of the final song was held at Binny Mills (Tambaram).
-The cast and crew of Asal went to a Middle East country for the remaining song shoot.
+The cast and crew of Asal went to the UAE for the remaining song shoot.
 The Asal unit left Chennai on 26 December and returned after a week.
 Shooting was finished on 31 December 2009 at Dubai, where a song sequence was filmed at Zabeel Park.